CristianRomero1234/App_asistente_estudio/README.md

 We will start with a basic "notepad" implementation.

-For this we will use <textarea> along some buttons (for which we will add functionality later on).
+For this we will use <fieldset> along some buttons (for which we will add functionality later on).

 Compare your code with the following and update it accordingly